An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013

 This web page shows only a small excerpt of our Pottingal research.
-Another 279 words(20 lines of text) covering the year 1500 is included under the topic Early Pottingal History in all our PDF Extended History products.
+Another 187 words(13 lines of text) covering the years 150 and 1500 are included under the topic Early Pottingal History in all our PDF Extended History products.

 More information is included under the topic Early Pottingal Notables in all our PDF Extended History products.

 Some of the Pottingal family moved to Ireland, but this topic is not covered in this excerpt.
-Another 138 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 91 words(6 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Pottingal, or a variant listed above to cross the Atlantic and come to North America were: John Pottinger, who arrived in Maryland in 1684; Jane Pottinger and her husband, who settled in Virginia in 1729; and Jane Pottinger, who came to Philadelphia in 1774..

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.